livingcool/doc-ops-agent/README.md

 ### Step 1: Clone the Repository

-First, clone the project repository to your local machine.
+First, clone the project repository to your local machine and navigate into the directory.

 ```bash
 git clone https://github.com/livingcool/doc-ops-agent.git